Sub-IoT/Sub-IoT-Stack/docs/_docs/D7AP-intro.md

 D7AP uses different sub-GHz bands (433, 868 and 915 MHz) for global availability.
 The sub-GHz frequencies enable a bigger range compared to 2.4 GHz solutions.
 Because of this, D7AP allows to solve a lot of use cases using a star or tree (1 hop) topology, instead of the more power hungry and complex mesh topology.

-D7AP specifies all layer of the OSI model, making it a very easy to implement a use case since a lot of functionality is provided in the stack.
-As we will later discuss, you can make an application DASH7 enabled by adding a modem module and interfacing with this using an file operations.
+D7AP specifies all layer of the OSI model, making it very easy to implement a use case since a lot of functionality is provided in the stack.
+As we will later discuss, you can make an application DASH7 enabled by adding a modem module and interfacing with this using commong file operations.

 # Filesystem